picocms/Pico/README.md

 Install
 -------

 You can install Pico either using a pre-bundled release or with composer.
+Pico is also available on [Packagist.org][] and may be included in other projects via `composer require picocms/pico`.
 Pico requires PHP 5.3+

 #### Using a pre-bundled release